SESMG/SESMG/docs/index.rst

 the energy system, others have fixed performances, which depend on external circumstances.
 In the latter case, the exact performances must be entered to the model in form of time series.
-With the help of oemofs “feedinlib” and “windpowerlib”, electrical outputs of photovoltaik (pv)-systems and wind power plants can be generated automatically.
-In order to ensure a balance in the energy system at all times, it may be useful to add a “shortage” source to the energy system, which supplies energy in the event of an energy deficit.
+With the help of oemofs "feedinlib" and "windpowerlib", electrical outputs of photovoltaik (pv)-systems and wind power plants can be generated automatically.
+In order to ensure a balance in the energy system at all times, it may be useful to add a "shortage" source to the energy system, which supplies energy in the event of an energy deficit.
 In reality, such a source could represent the purchase of energy at a fixed price.